-For the RS485/RS422 pin assignment on your device, see .
+For the RS485/RS422 pin assignment on your device, see RS485/RS422 connector on page 65.

 To change serial port settings, go to System > Plain config > Serial in the device's web interface.

 Pelco

 This is a list of models supported by this driver.
 The physical installation depends on your Axis product and the PTZ unit.